JeremyRubin/jam/src/README.txt

 Start as many clients as you wish by running ClientGUI, putting in your IP and selected server port.

-Now you can click to draw, change whiteboards, colors, brush widths, erase, usernames, etc.
+Now you can click to draw, change whiteboards, colors, brush widths, erase, usernames, etc. To create a new board, switch whiteboards with blank input.

 External Libraries: